Privacy Policy

 2. WHAT INFORMATION WE COLLECT

-We collect information in three main ways: (a) you provide it directly, (b) it is collected automatically, and (c) we receive it from third parties.
+We collect information in five main ways: (a) you provide it directly through forms, (b) you provide it as part of a paid engagement, (c) Stripe collects it on our behalf when you purchase, (d) it is collected automatically through cookies and analytics, and (e) we receive it from third parties.

-2.1 Information you provide directly.
-When you use the Site or interact with us, you may provide us with:
+2.1 Information you provide directly via forms.
+When you submit a form on the Site (Engine Log signup, “Work with us” inquiry, contact), you may provide us with:

-• Contact details – name, email address, phone number, company name, job title.
+- Contact details – name, email address, company name, job title.

-• Business information – details about your company, your role, market, and any information you choose to share about your product, service, or growth challenges.
+- Business context – stage / funding raised, monthly revenue band, intended engagement type, biggest growth bottleneck, and any other information you choose to share about your product, market, or challenges.

-• Communication content – the content of any messages you send us (e.g., via contact forms or email).
+- Communication content – the content of messages you send us via email or web forms.

 We do not intentionally collect sensitive personal information (such as health data, political opinions, religious beliefs, etc.) via the Site.
 Please do not submit such information via forms or emails unless we specifically request it for a defined purpose.

-2.2 Information collected automatically.
-When you visit or use the Site, we may automatically collect certain information using cookies, pixels, and similar technologies.
-This may include:
+2.4 Information collected automatically.
+When you visit or use the Site, we (and our analytics provider) may automatically collect:

-• Usage data – pages visited, links clicked, time spent, referring URLs, and navigation paths.
+- Usage data – pages visited, links clicked, time spent, referring URLs, navigation paths, conversion events (form submissions, purchases).

-• Device and browser data – IP address, browser type and version, operating system and platform, device type, screen resolution, language settings.
+- Device and browser data – IP address (truncated/anonymized where supported), browser type and version, operating system, device type, screen resolution, language settings.

-• Approximate location – inferred from IP address (e.g., city, region, country).
+- Approximate location – city, region, and country inferred from IP address.

-We generally use this information to understand how visitors use the Site, improve user experience, and maintain security.
+We use this information to understand how visitors use the Site, measure the performance of marketing efforts, improve user experience, and maintain security.

 3. COOKIES AND SIMILAR TECHNOLOGIES

 You can typically set your browser to refuse cookies or to alert you when cookies are being used.
-If you disable cookies, some parts of the Site may not function properly.
+If you disable cookies, some parts of the Site (notably checkout) may not function properly.

 4. HOW WE USE PERSONAL INFORMATION